DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session 63 - 07.23.2026.md

 	- Niccolo: "Titties"
 	- Linneaus: Long, meandering fake-humble non-answer.
 - Tessa and Mirius conversating about the secret of life in private.

+> Observatory
+> Giant telescope looking out at other planets.

 - Porcelain bowl with metal lining
+- Signs and pairs of symbols of constellations and stars.
+Measurements between two symbols.
+Something is decreasing more and more over the years.